Rear-End Collision Attorney in Ada, OK | McKay Law

 Q: Can I still recover if the police report says I was partially at fault?

 A: Often, yes.
 Under Oklahoma’s comparative negligence system, recovery is available so long as your fault stays at 50% or below (Okla.
 Stat. tit.
 23, § 13).
-A police report is one piece of evidence, not the final ruling — the report can be contested with the right facts.
+Officers’ opinions can be challenged with evidence — the report can be contested with the right facts.

 Q: What is the deadline to file a rear-end accident claim in Oklahoma?

-A: As a rule, two years from the date of the crash (Okla.
+A: Typically, two years from the date of the crash (Okla.
 Stat. tit.
 12, § 95) covering both injury and fatal-crash claims.
-The sooner you act, the more leverage we can build.
+The earlier you start, the more evidence we can preserve.